nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

    left outer join apples as a2 on i = 1 and a2.price = o.price
 where o.price is null or a2.price is null</pre>

-Remember, this can&#8217;t be done without the mutex table, because I need something to provide non-`NULL` values for every row; otherwise the joins would not include values where the leftmost table has no rows to contribute.
+Remember, this can't be done without the mutex table, because I need something to provide non-`NULL` values for every row; otherwise the joins would not include values where the leftmost table has no rows to contribute.

-This technique works if there are duplicate rows, and works on older versions of MySQL, but is probably the least efficient of the three I&#8217;ve demonstrated here.
+This technique works if there are duplicate rows, and works on older versions of MySQL, but is probably the least efficient of the three I've demonstrated here.
 As usual, which query is appropriate depends on circumstances.

  *[RDBMS]: Relational Database Management System